The origins of linen fabric

 Looking back in history: linen fabric for clothing and more

 The first mentions of linen fabric and its use date back to several thousand years ago.
 Some historians think this fabric is 5000 years old.
-The earliest use was found in Ancient Egypt.
-It was an expensive material, so only rich families, the pharaoh’s family, and his court could afford linen clothes and bedding.
-Also, pharaohs’ mummies were wrapped in linen fabric.
+It first appeared in Ancient Egypt.
+Linen material was expensive, so only rich families, the pharaoh’s family, and his court could afford linen clothes and bedding.
+Also, the mummies were wrapped in linen fabric.
 Slavic communities knew about linen (or flaxen) fabric in about 9th century.
-Thanks to the properties of this plant’s fibers, fabric and clothes were thin and durable at the same time making the products made of it long-term.
+Due to the properties of linen fibre, fabric and clothes were light and durable at the same time, making for a long-term product.
 Unlike other countries, here linen was not a luxury.
-Linen clothes can be seen on people of various social classes.
+Linen clothes were on people of various social classes.
 The difference was only in the thickness of the fibers, finishing, and dyeing.

-Since Catherine the Great made it possible to export linen threads outside the state, most weaving mills in Europe worked with fibers grown in the Russian Empire.
+Since Catherine the Great made it possible to export linen threads, most weaving mills in Europe worked with fibers grown in the Russian Empire.

-There is a certain period for getting the most qualitative and thinnest fibers because the thinner the raw material the better the linen fabric.
-The plant’s stems must be of light-yellow color while its bolls – of green.
-Flax is gathered with roots and soaked to easily separate the fibers from the rest material.
-Then it is dried and sent to manufacture.
+There is a certain period for getting the most quality linen - and the thinner the raw material the better the linen fabric.
+The stems must be of light-yellow color while the bolls – of green.
+Flax is gathered with roots and is soaked for easier fiber separation.
+Then it is dried and sent to the manufacture.
 Further processing does not differ much from the one that was used in ancient times.
-Flax is broken, pulled, and hackled, only such procedures are done by machines on modern factories.
+Flax is broken, pulled, and hackled; but now this is done not by hand by machines in modern factories.